 What this means for banks and financial institutions

 Regardless of where the CFPB or Canada’s open banking committee land on screen-scraping, the market is resolutely marching toward adoption of open financial APIs, with FDX emerging as a front-runner standard in North America.

 Beyond the security gains of moving away from screen scraping, Sivan points out that it’s time for banks to embrace open banking because of the inherent opportunity.

 “The core benefit of open banking is being able to reach and capture new customers that [banks] wouldn’t have access to otherwise.
 By changing their business model to embrace open digital ecosystems, banks can uncover opportunities that previously would never have been available to them.

 In this new landscape, closed data silos are unable to respond to the modern speed of business.
 Moreover,” Eyal adds, “a decentralized system built upon a common, open standard prevents the emergence of a single dominant player, one of the fundamental goals stated by the CFPB.”

 To fully participate in this expanding financial ecosystem, an open banking solution with a universal API marketplace component is an essential tool to help support a bank’s digital business strategy, governance, and security for APIs and API products.

 Beyond just providing a more secure and reliable alternative to screen scraping, open banking is shaking up the world of finance with more ways to save money, move money, and improve financial well-being.

 Open banking is an API-fueled financial ecosystem for the future.

-Register now to join the Feb.
-28th webinar on the future of banking: Strategies for eliminating screen scraping ahead of the upcoming CFPB regulation.
+Register now to watch our webinar, Strategies for eliminating screen scraping ahead of the upcoming CFPB regulation.